 - Aspiration pneumonia caused by swallowing difficulties

-- Frequent choking, gagging, or difficulty swallowing in an infant
+- Frequent choking, gagging, or trouble swallowing in an infant

 Myotonia congenita is an inherited condition that affects muscle relaxation.
 It is congenital, meaning that it is present from birth.

 Myotonia congenita is caused by a genetic change (mutation).
-It is passed down from either one or both parents to the children (inherited).
+It is passed down from either one or both parents to their children (inherited).

 Early symptoms may include:

-Children with myotonia congenita often appear to be muscular and well-developed.
-The child may not have symptoms of myotonia congenita until age 2 or 3.
+Children with myotonia congenita often look muscular and well-developed.
+They may not have symptoms of myotonia congenita until age 2 or 3.